Nuffle-Labs/nffl/docs/docs/operator/registration.md

 token_strategy_addr: 0x0000000000000000000000000000000000000000
 ```

-You'll need to refer to the [setup page](/docs/operator/setup) again later
+You'll need to refer to the [Setup](./setup) again before running the node for
-before running the operator for other important fields.
+other important fields.

 ### Step 6: Run the registration script